-From the aid station, runners will cross highway 14 and ascend steeply to North Diamond Peak (11,850′), the high point on the course, from where the route will follow the summit ridge of the Medicine Bow Mountains on faint trail for approximately two miles, before descending west off the ridge on rough jeep road to the Yurt contour trail at approximately 9,600′.
+From the aid station, runners will cross Highway 14 and ascend steeply to North Diamond Peak (11,850′), the high point on the course, from where the route will follow the summit ridge of the Medicine Bow Mountains on faint trail for approximately two miles, before descending west off the ridge on rough jeep road.

-From the end of the Kelly Lake trail, the course follows good forest road north for 1.5 miles to the Clear Lake trail intersection.
-We loved Clear Lake so much, we decided to throw in a quick 2.2 mile out and back up to the lake.
+A new Kelly Lake Cut-Off Trail turns you north just before you reach the clear cut portion of the Kelly Lake trail, delivering you to Clear Lake Road in 0.6mi of wooded single track.
+We loved Clear Lake so much, we decided to throw in a quick 3.1 mile out and back up to the lake.
 Back-of-the-pack runners will be in for a special treat as they descend back from Clear Lake with an amazing sunset view across North Park to the Park Range.

 With Clear Lake negotiated, at approximately 44 miles and over 10,000 feet into your day, the meat of the climbing will have been accomplished.
 As you loop around on the northern perimeter of the course, you’ll be treated to huge views of the mileage you’ve already accomplished, both in the Medicine Bow Mountains and Never Summer Mountains.

 Your trek south will parallel the Medicine Bow range in the valley below, beginning on a mix of single track and double track bordered with vibrant Rocky Mountain wildflowers at the 8,500′ low point on the course.
-At the Canadian aid station (50.1 miles), you will connect with the Northern section of the Yurt trail passing across rough pasture and through pine forest on a slight upward trajectory back to Ruby Jewel Road.
+By the Canadian yurt, you will connect with the Northern section of the Yurt trail passing across rough pasture and through pine forest on a slight upward trajectory back to Ruby Jewel Road.

-Make no mistake, this is a tough course, but with perseverance and a steady head you will get it done, and we can’t wait to see that happen!
+Make no mistake, these are tough courses, but with perseverance and a steady head you will get it done, and we can’t wait to see that happen!

-Some of the “trails” that the course uses are extremely rough and overgrown, and are at times barely recognizable as trail.
-And to make matters more challenging there are a lot of old logging roads and game trails.
-If you think you are on a good trail, then there is a chance that you are not actually on the correct route.
+Some of the “trails” that the course uses can be rough and overgrown, and are at times barely recognizable as trail.
 So keep your head up and follow the course markings at all times.
 Cattle and other wildlife in the area may damage or completely remove course markings.
-So we highly recommend bringing both maps and written directions to follow the course.
+So we highly recommend uploading GOX tracks to your watch or GOS device if you can, or bringing both maps and written directions to follow the course.